Mapping a digital landscape

 That ability to build bridges between different disciplines in new and exciting ways has been a hallmark of Associate Professor Gurevitch’s work at Victoria University of Wellington.

-Associate Professor Gurevitch is Deputy Head of School in Victoria University’s School of Design.
+Associate Professor Gurevitch is Deputy Head of School in Victoria University of Wellington’s School of Design.
 His research breaks down traditional boundaries between art and science, and spans everything from space art (with photographs of his that highlight the beauty of the galaxy being included in a 2016 touring exhibition in the United Kingdom) to eco media to the global migration of digital technology industry workers.

-It contributes to Victoria’s ‘Spearheading our digital futures’, ‘Enhancing the resilience and sustainability of our natural heritage and capital’ and ‘Stimulating a design-led, high-value manufacturing region’ areas of academic distinctiveness.
+It contributes to the University's ‘Spearheading our digital futures’, ‘Enhancing the resilience and sustainability of our natural heritage and capital’ and ‘Stimulating a design-led, high-value manufacturing region’ areas of academic distinctiveness.

 Growing up in a small rural village on the west coast of Scotland, Associate Professor Gurevitch asked his teacher, “Where’s like Scotland but with sunshine?”
 The teacher suggested New Zealand.